New European Ensemble

 New European Ensemble is an ensemble, currently based in the Netherlands, that specializes in contemporary music.

 About

 New European Ensemble was founded in 2008 in The Hague.
 The group is made up of young soloists, chamber musicians and orchestral leaders from across Europe.
 The ensemble has received numerous accolades in the international press for its ‘contagious enthusiasm’ (Nutida Musik) and ‘excellent’ (Volkskrant) performances.

 The group has performed in most of the Netherlands' major concert halls including Muziekgebouw aan 't IJ Amsterdam, Dr. Anton Philipszaal Den Haag and De Doelen Rotterdam.
 In 2010 the ensemble toured Sweden for the first time starting in Västerås Concerthall with subsequent performances in Stockholm, Gothenburg and Malmö.
 In June/July 2011 they performed for the first time in the UK.

 In November 2011 New European Ensemble was featured on Dutch National TV in the programme NTR Podium where they performed Joey Roukens's piece Mad Men.

-The Swedish conductor Christian Karlsen was during 2009 until 2014 its artistic director.
+The Swedish conductor Christian Karlsen was during 2009 until 2014 its artistic director, followed by Emlyn Stam.

+In 2019 the ensemble received the Kersjesprijs, a Dutch prize awarded annually to a chamber ensemble.
+In 2025 it was awarded the Nieuw Geneco Fair Practice Award, which recognises initiatives that promote fair collaboration between composers and performers.

+The ensemble frequently develops interdisciplinary projects that combine contemporary music with literature, film and social themes.
+Selected productions include: